Forgot-Dream/DreamMasaAddition/README.md

 - **windowResizable** : Set whether the game window size can be changed.
 - **quickCraftWithRecipeBook** : Holding Shift and clicking on a recipe item in the RecipeBook will craft all available items in your inventory into that item at once.
 This feature relies on the **ItemScroller**.
+- **ignoreSpecNBTTagsWhenSort** : When using OMMC, ignore items with specified NBT tags when sorting items.
+- **fixTweakerooGammaOverride** : Fixed the issue that **Tweakeroo**'s gamma override did not take effect when the client was launched.

 ## Dependenies